tiagoaoa/ribault-release/docs/RIBAULT.md

 ---

-*Ribault is developed at UFES/UERJ.
-The compiler is the undergraduate thesis of Ricardo Magalhaes Santos Filho, advised by Prof. Alberto Ferreira de Souza and Prof. Tiago A.O.
+*Ribault was first created as the undergraduate thesis of Ricardo Magalhaes Santos Filho, advised by Prof. Alberto Ferreira de Souza and Prof. Tiago A.O.
 Alves.
-The TALM runtime was developed at COPPE/UFRJ.*
+The TALM runtime was developed at by Tiago A.O.
+Alves.*

 *The release package, including all source code, benchmarks, and paper data, is available at [github.com/tiagoaoa/ribault-release](https://github.com/tiagoaoa/ribault-release).*